South Hampshire: History

+Devolution

 Various attempts at a South Hampshire or Solent City devolution deal have been made, but saw minor local resistance, stemming from the Southampton-Portsmouth rivalry, as well as from the more rural Isle of Wight.
 Whilst the proposal did otherwise see continued support, particularly from councillors, by 2018 talks with the government had stalled.
 More recent proposals have included southeast Dorset, that is Bournemouth, Christchurch and Poole (BCP).
 After another bid was submitted in 2021, Gerald Vernon-Jackson claimed the government were "keen" on including BCP in a potential deal.
 A November 2022 report by BCP Council suggested a Central South deal as an alternative to a Pan-Hampshire deal with BCP tacked on.

+In 2027 the area will be reorganised into two unitary authorities: South West Hampshire focused on Southampton, and South East Hampshire focused on Portsmouth.
+These will sit under the Hampshire and the Solent Combined County Authority.